flaviostutz/co-coder/README.md

 # co-coder

-Typescript lib for helping with code automation along with LLM engines.
+Tools to help prompting code tasks to LLM engines

 See [examples/](/examples/) folder for a showcase